jwchiam5/jwchiam5/README.md

 - 👋 Hi, I’m @jwchiam5
 - 👀 I’m interested in AI and Machine learning and anything related to computing👨‍💻
 - 💞️ I’m looking to collaborate on anything fun
-- 📫 Contactable through email.📧
+- 📫 Contactable through email. 📧joonwee65@gmail.com

 <!---
 jwchiam5/jwchiam5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.